tobega/tailspin-v0/TailspinReference.md

 Strings
 * `$::asCodePoints` returns an array of Unicode code points corresponding to the string.

-## Importing packages
+## Including files
-*NOTE*: This is being [reworked](dependencies.txt)

-A tailspin file can be declared to be an importable package by a package statement on the first non-blank line, e.g. `package dep` defines this file as a package named dep.
-This file must be named "dep.tt".

-Importing packages can be done after the package statement, if any, and before any other statement by writing the word "import" followed by a string literal giving the search path to the file to be imported, without the package file suffix, e.g. `import 'lib/dep'` will import the package named "dep" from the folder named "lib".
+A tailspin file can include other files before any other statement by writing the word "include" followed by a string literal giving the search path to the file to be included, without the ".tt" file suffix, e.g. `include 'lib/dep'` will include the file named "dep.tt" from the folder named "lib".

-Import search paths are interpreted relative to the current working directory.
+Search paths for included files are interpreted relative to the including file and it must be in the same directory as the including file or a subdirectory of it.

-The symbols (defined symbols, templates, processors, etc.) defined in the package will be accessible by prepending the package name and a "/" to the symbol name, e.g. package dep defines templates foo which can then be used as `dep/foo`.
+The symbols (defined symbols, templates, processors, etc.) defined in the package will be accessible by prepending the unsuffixed file name and a "/" to the symbol name, e.g. file dep.tt defines templates foo which can then be used as `dep/foo`.
+Note that the search path is ignored.

+## Using modules
+*NOTE*: This is being [developed](dependencies.txt) and doesn't work yet

+The tailspin file that is used as the main program can define which modules (libraries) it wants to use.
+Included files normally just inherit the modules declared by the main file.

+Tailspin code being used as a module does not get to decide which other modules it uses, it needs to have dependencies injected by a [module provision](#module-provision) statement after the use statement.

+e.g. `use 'myModule' with ...modules... provided`

+### Module provision
+A module provision statement provides modules needed by another module.
+It starts with the word `with` and ends with the word `provided`.
+The module is identified by the prefix defined to be used for its symbols or derived from the search path in the same way as for [included files](#including-files).

+Modules can be provided in the following ways (with prefix `myModule` used as example):
+* Inherited with some definitions overridden, e.g. `modified myModule ...definitions... end myModule`

+NOTE: When providing [the core system module](#the-core-system-module) to another module it is referred to as `core-system/`.

 ## Testing
 Tests can be defined in a tailspin source file by the keyword `test` followed by a [string literal](#string-literal), a series of assertions (at least one), interspersed by optional statements as needed to set up state,